tgbugs/protc/README.md

 presented the prompt `If you are human please type this sentence backward word by word and then state your name.` or something silly like that, better to have two humans to verify each other, seems cleaner and safer.
 Perhaps we should call these mutually metacircular agents or some such.
+As an addendum it will be important to specify that Protc should demand identification methods which do not... exessively modify the back box.
+While sometimes is is ok to identify `'parrot` as `'ex-parrot` for many specimines of interest it is rather import not to `(ex 'them)`.

 ## License